Lowest Mortgage Rate in Canada. Starting from 2.49%

 Co-sign it and forget it?
 Sure, unless something goes wrong.

-There are distinct and important differences between these two third-party options:
+There are distinct and important differences between these two third-party options to support mortgage approval:

 • A guarantor is added to the mortgage but not the home's title.
-Liable for the mortgage payments ('guaranteeing' that they'll be regularly paid), a guarantor does not assume ownership of the home.
+Liable for the mortgage payments ('guaranteeing' that a lender will receive repayment), a guarantor does not assume ownership of the home.

 • A co-signer is added to both the mortgage and the home's title.
 A co-signer is 100% liable for the payments and assumes part ownership of the home (and so takes on more risk than a guarantor).